golang/proposal/design/6282-table-data.md

 A rectangular data container can find use throughout the Go ecosystem.
 A partial list is

-1. Image processing: An image canvas can be represented as a retangle of colors.
+1. Image processing: An image canvas can be represented as a rectangle of colors.
 Here the ability to efficiently slice in multiple dimensions is important.
 2. Machine learning: Typically feature vectors are represented as a row of a matrix.
 Each feature vector has the same length, and so the additional safety of